It's a Simple Answer

 Our humanitarian work is focused on putting power and decision-making in the hands of women and girls in times of crisis.

 What Do We Hope To Achieve?

-We will support women and girls to claim their rights so that everyone can live in a world where women and men share power and wealth equally; where women contribute to their communities as active citizens and leaders; where men and boys reject restrictive gender roles and gender-based violence; and where everyone has education, health care and decent livelihoods.
+We will support women and girls to claim their rights so that everyone can live in a world where women and men share power and wealth equally, where women contribute to their communities as active citizens and leaders, and where men and boys reject restrictive gender roles and gender-based violence; and where everyone has education, health care and decent livelihoods.

 This world is possible, and it starts with women's rights.